 - Override All: assigns locations to all line items based on directed putaway rules

-- Repeat Steps 3–5 for each item received.
+- Repeat Steps 5 and 6 for each item received.

-Once you have verified and stored all items, you can confirm the receipt by tapping Confirm.
+Once you have verified and stored all items, you can confirm the receipt by tapping Finish Receipt.

-- If there were variances between the expected and actually received inventory, tap Accept to open the Receipt Variance Report.
+- If there were variances between the expected and actually received inventory, a Receipt Variance Report opens.
+Review the differences to ensure they are accurate, then click Next.

-- Ensure the charges are correct, then tap Confirm to confirm the receipt.
+- Ensure the charges are correct, then tap Confirm.

 - Once confirmed, the receipt is removed from SmartScan and the associated inventory is available for order allocation.